BioLockJ-Dev-Team/sheepdog_testing_suite/README.md

 1. Clone or download this repository.
 1. Set your environment [variables](https://github.com/IvoryC/sheepdog_testing_suite/blob/master/README.md#variables).
 1. Build the MockMain project: `cd MockMain; ant`
+1. Run the example test set: `${SHEP}/MockMain/resources/runExample.sh`
+<br>This should print some output to the screen that starts with something like:
+<br>`Reading test list from: /Users/ieclabau/git/sheepdog_testing_suite/MockMain/resources/exampleTestList.txt`
+<br>and ends with something like:
+<br>`Total test runtime: 00 hours : 00 minutes : 05 seconds`

-1. Run the example test set: `${SHEP}/MockMain/resources/runExample.sh`<br>See the [MockMain user guide](https://github.com/IvoryC/sheepdog_testing_suite/tree/master/MockMain#mockmain-user-guide) to learn more about what you see in the example and how to expand from it.
+<br>See the [MockMain user guide](https://github.com/IvoryC/sheepdog_testing_suite/tree/master/MockMain#mockmain-user-guide) to learn more about what you see in the example and how to expand from it.

 **Build up your reference pipelines**